openintegrationhub/openintegrationhub.github.io/docs/Services/LoggingService.md

 These log entries are being collected by GCP Stack Driver.
 This service allows to get the logs page by page using a convenient API.

 ### Interaction with other Services
-- interacts with IAM to verify introspect provided IAM token
+- Interacts with IAM to introspect provided IAM token.